dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

 There's a couple other performance knobs we can attempt to tweak, but they all require larger changes to how HTTPS, TLS, and the Web PKI interact than doing a straight "copy-and-replace" with PQC algorithms.
-- **Intermediate elision**: Predistributing known intermediate certificates to browsers would save ~1.5K bytes for the median intermediate certificate.
+- **Intermediate ellison**: Predistributing known intermediate certificates to browsers would save ~1.5K bytes for the median intermediate certificate.
 This doesn't fundamentally change any of the feasibility of the NIST candidates, but it likely helps Mayo stay within bounds of what's currently feasible.